pauloborba/teachingassistant/README.md

-# teachingassistant
+# Teaching Assistant
-projeto exemplo da disciplina de ESS da graduação em Ciência da Computação do CIn-UFPE
+Example project to the ESS discipline from the Computer Science Bachelor @ CIn-UFPE